 As appetite for energy grows and exciting new global market opportunities for gas emerge, what innovations in both strategic and technological thinking will be required to deliver the flexible energy needs of customers?
 How can producers, consumers and project developers work more efficiently to develop cost-effective, reliable and ‘smart’ energy infrastructure?

 On the evening of 17 September, Gastech Exhibition and Conference 2018 experience begins with an evening of food, drinks and entertainment, with a Spanish twist.

 Welcoming senior government officials from major energy markets to discuss the economic and humanitarian potential offer by natural gas.

 In an increasingly fragmented market, how are players aligning business strategies to capture maximum opportunity?
 How can traditional and non-traditional participants gain market share in the changing business environment?

-Welcoming CEOs from major banks and financial institutions investing in future energy infrastructure to discuss which projects are proving most attractive, and why.
+Welcoming leaders from major banks and financial institutions investing in future energy infrastructure to discuss which projects are proving most attractive, and why.
 What future does natural gas and LNG have in comparison to ‘green’ energy projects and what are the forecasts for project CAPEX over the next two decades?

 Assuming both a partner and competitor role with renewable energy, this panel will welcome integrated energy companies and end users to discuss the role that gas will play in companies’ long term low carbon strategies and the revolution taking place in the transport sector.